 Again, it’s important to understand that these cases of con vandalism are a work of a few bad apples.
 Indeed, RainFurrest only pulled a total of five badges as their 2015 event.
 However, this is an example of “a few bad apples” actually spoiling the bunch and ruining things for other people.
-Some blame lies with the convention staff for refusing to deal with problem attendees, but at the end of the day, had people not decided to stuff towels into hot tub machinery or sabotage toilets to flood bathrooms, none of this would be an issue.
+Some blame lies with the convention staff for refusing to deal with problem attendees, but at the end of the day, had people not decided to stuff towels into hot tub machinery or sabotage toilets, none of this would be an issue.

-As a case study, RainFurrest is a prime example of how venue vandalism can ruin a convention, but to be useful to the discussion surrounding Katsucon (And other anime cons, for that matter), it’s important to understand the differences between the two conventions.
+As a case study, RainFurrest is a prime example of how venue vandalism can ruin a convention, but to be useful to the discussion surround Katsucon (And other anime cons, for that matter), it’s important to understand the differences between the two conventions.

 Furry conventions are much smaller than anime conventions.
 Indeed, Anthrocon, the largest furry convention, is still an order of magnitude smaller by attendance than the tenth largest anime con in North America (For reference, RainFurrest 2015 is the 6th largest furry con to date).
 The misbehaviour of a few furs is magnified by the smaller size of the con and, in addition, the venue makes less from a cost-benefit standpoint.
 Put simply, the larger concentration of people going to an anime convention might better offset whatever damage might come to the venue.
 Until the damage becomes statistically significant, to where the venue is uncomfortable losing that much money on insurance and repairs, things are likely to proceed relatively normally, with a badge price increase here and an artist alley table price increase there.